ansariamaan709/java-springboot-angular-interview-prep/02-Java-Interview-Preparation/06-Collections-Internals-Concurrency-Utilities-Guide.md

 ### CallerRunsPolicy meaning

-When the pool is saturated, the submitting thread executes the task → slows producers → backpressure.
+When the pool is saturated, the submitting thread executes the task â†’ slows producers â†’ backpressure.

 ---